dathan/blog/content/posts/openai-fine-tuning-notes.md

 ###  Setting up a training set

-Let's assume for this post, it is based on some structured data.
+Let's assume for this post, is based on some structured data.
 That structured data has been tagged by a human, and there is a lot of it.
-Rougly 3 MB of data.
+Roughly 3 MB of data.

-The question now is `how does one fine tune gpt-3 with this data`?
+The question now is `how `does one `fine-tune` gpt-3 with` this data`?

 ### Jump Right in